 State of implementation/results

 - A tool, BIODIVERSITY MONITORING FOR AGRICULTURAL LANDSCAPES, developed and tested to quantify the contribution of trees on farms to i) in-situ conservation; ii) landscape connectivity; and iii) enhancing ecosystem services.

-- We are contributing to the revision of AT7 indicators — which treat forest and agriculture as independent land-use systems — by actively engaging with the Open-ended Working Group on the Post-2020 Global Biodiversity Framework and working closely with the CBD focal points in all five countries.
+- We are contributing to the development of the Global Biodiversity Framework (GBF) by actively engaging with SBSTTA-24 and the Open-ended Working Group of the Post-2020 GBF, attending and contributing to and working closely with technical advisors and the CBD focal points in all five countries.
 See our policy brief, Inclusion of agriculture in the post-2020 biodiversity agenda, and our comments to the proposed Framework.

-- The first IKI biodiversity financing global-learning and knowledge-exchange event was attended by more than 900 participants during the Global Landscapes Forum’s Biodiversity Digital Conference 2020.
-Private- and public-sector financing experts from six IKI projects about directing investments into biodiversity-friendly food production.
+- The second IKI biodiversity global-learning and knowledge-exchange event was attended by more than 900 participants during the Global Landscapes Forum’s Biodiversity Digital Conference 2020.
+Private- and public-sector biodiversity experts from six IKI projects presented solutions for directing investments into biodiversity-friendly food production.
 Read the white papers: Biodiverse food systems [events.globallandscapesforum.org/…], Biodiversity finance [events.globallandscapesforum.org/…].

-- Why massive effort needs to be put into growing trees on farms
+- Articles: Why massive effort needs to be put into growing trees on farms [theconversation.com/…]

 - Feature: Diverse agricultural landscapes for conservation of biodiversity and resilience of food systems [www.worldagroforestry.org/…]

 - Making the post-2020 global biodiversity framework a successful tool for building biodiverse, inclusive, resilient and safe food systems for all [iopscience.iop.org/…]